 Graffiti spoils the local environment, making the area look run down and feel unsafe.
 Property owners are responsible for removing graffiti from their own property, including utility and bus companies.
 Oadby and Wigston Borough Council is responsible for removing graffiti from public buildings, street furniture or monuments.

 If we receive a complaint related to graffiti on private property we will request that it is removed.
 If it is not removed in a reasonable timescale we can serve a Defacement Removal Notice which requires clearance within 28 days.
 If the property owner fails to remove it, we can do the work ourselves and recover the costs.

 Fly-tipping is ‘the illegal deposit of any waste onto land, or any waste dumped or tipped on a site with no licence to accept waste’.
-This often occurs out of site in dark lanes or land which is not in use.
-We carry out surveillance on fly tipping and prosecutions can be made if evidence is found.
+This often occurs out of sight in dark lanes or land which is not in use.
+We carry out surveillance on fly-tipping and prosecutions can be made if the evidence is found.
 The Council offers a rubbish collection service for a small charge, so there is no excuse for dumping it illegally.

 To report an Environmental Crime please complete the online report form or call crime stoppers.

 Last updated: Monday, 6 July 2020 7:44 pm